cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 ### Assumptions

-- **Safe chains:** Both the queryin and queried chains are safe.
+- **Safe chains:** Both the querying and queried chains are safe.
 This means that, for every chain, the underlying consensus engine satisfies safety (e.g., the chain does not fork) and the execution of the state machine follows the described protocol.

 - **Live chains:** Both the querying and queried chains MUST be live, i.e., new blocks are eventually added to the chain.